d3/d3-time/README.md

 <a name="hour" href="#hour">#</a> <b>hour</b>
 <br><a href="#hour">#</a> <b>utcHour</b>

 Hours (e.g., 01:00 AM).
-60 minutes long (36e5 milliseconds).
-Note that advancing time by one hour can return the same hour number, or skip an hour number, due to Daylight Savings Time.
+Always 60 minutes long (36e5 milliseconds).
+Note that advancing time by one hour in local time can return the same hour number, or skip an hour number, due to Daylight Savings Time.

 <a name="day" href="#day">#</a> <b>day</b>
 <br><a href="#day">#</a> <b>utcDay</b>

 Days (e.g., February 7, 2012 at 12:00 AM).
-Most days are 24 hours long (864e5 milliseconds); however, with Daylight Savings Time, a day may be 23 or 25 hours long.
+In UTC, days are always 24 hours long (864e5 milliseconds); however, with Daylight Savings Time, a day in local time may be 23 or 25 hours long.

 <a name="week" href="#week">#</a> <b>week</b>
 <br><a href="#week">#</a> <b>utcWeek</b>

 Alias for [sunday](#sunday).
-A week is always 7 days, but ranges between 167 and 169 hours depending on Daylight Savings Time.
+A week is always 7 days, but ranges between 167 and 169 hours in local time depending on Daylight Savings Time.

 <a name="sunday" href="#sunday">#</a> <b>sunday</b>
 <br><a href="#sunday">#</a> <b>utcSunday</b>